 For example, to raise the combat skill, you go into the mine and fight the various creatures that lurk there.
 When you go to bed that night, upon returning from the mine, it'll show you if you've leveled up the skill or not.
 It'll also show you what you've unlocked, upon leveling up.
 Additionally, leveling up the combat skill gives you +10 health each time.

 Now you can do this with the other skills, too.
 To level up your fishing, you use the fishing rod to catch fish.
 You can also use the crab pots, too, once you've successfully unlocked those.

 For foraging, you cut down trees and collect the season's fruits that you find lying around the forest and the town.

 For mining, you use the pickaxe and break open rocks in the mine and in your farm.

 For farming, you till the ground with the hoe, plant your seeds, and harvest them when they're ready.

 The crafting system is pretty interesting and it's fun to craft the helpful things you unlock.

 Stardew Valley is a fun experience if you're willing to do the work that comes with maintaining your farm.
-There's lots to do and many interesting characters to interact with.
-I firmly believe that it deserves 5/5 stars and that it's reviews on Steam are overwhelmingly positive for a reason.
-It is definitely worth paying the $14.99 to own it.
+There are lots of things to do and many interesting characters to interact with.
+I firmly believe that it deserves 5/5 stars and that its reviews on Steam are overwhelmingly positive for a reason.